turingschool/front-end-curriculum/lessons/module-1/foundations-js-1.md

 * Understand what a variable is and how to use it
 * Understand operators and how to use them

-## History of Javascript
+## History of JavaScript

-Way back in the early days of the web, Brendan Eich created Javascript.
+Way back in the early days of the web, Brendan Eich created JavaScript.
 Legend has it that he wrote it in 10 days in 1995 while was was working as an engineer at Netscape.
 The language was first released with Netscape 2 in 1996.
-The name 'Javascript' was a oh-so-clever marketing push to try to pick up on the momentum of Sun Microsystem's popular language Java, but instead it lead to years of confusion about the names of these two mostly unrelated programming languages.
+The name 'JavaScript' was a oh-so-clever marketing push to try to pick up on the momentum of Sun Microsystem's popular language Java, but instead it lead to years of confusion about the names of these two mostly unrelated programming languages.
 If you'd like to learn more about where JS came from, take a look [here](http://speakingjs.com/es5/ch04.html).

-## What is Javascript?
+## What is JavaScript?

-Javascript was created to make the web more dynamic.
+JavaScript was created to make the web more dynamic.
 It is an object-oriented scripting language made to run inside a host environment like a web browser and provide programatic control over the objects of that environment.

-Javascript can be _client-side_ and _server-side_, meaning that it can be used to control user-facing interfaces as well as handle the server-side extensions that connect with a database.
+JavaScript can be _client-side_ and _server-side_, meaning that it can be used to control user-facing interfaces as well as handle the server-side extensions that connect with a database.

 It's a highly versatile and flexible language, and has become the most commonly used language of the web.

-Now that we know a little bit about Javascript, let's talk about how to actually use it!
+Now that we know a little bit about JavaScript, let's talk about how to actually use it!

 # Data Types

-There are  different Data Types in Javascript.
+There are  different Data Types in JavaScript.
 It's important to understand what type of data you're dealing with as you're writing code, and knowing the types of data are available to you is the first step.

 There are three basic data types: numeric, string, and boolean.
 Let's go over what each of these is.